fat-potato-uk/k8-tutorial-overview/README.md

 These tutorials look to cover the basics of Kubernetes so that you can perform the basic tasks in a Kubernetes cluster!

-There are several exercises to help cover the points raised during this overview that help cover a the practical elements of the Kubernetes architecture.
+There are several exercises to help cover the points raised during this overview that help cover the practical elements of the Kubernetes architecture.

 ### So, what is Kubernetes